briangonzalez/jquery.pep.js/CONTRIBUTING.md

 # 5. If you're changing Pep's source code (not readmes/demos/etc), tag the commit so Bower can get the latest and greatest.
 #    Be sure to increment the version appropriately.
+#    Also change the version in package.json
+vi package.json
 git tag -a v0.5.12 -m 'my awesome version v0.5.12'

 # 6. Create pull request with changes.